CurlyWurly-1/Chatbot/README.md

    - pip3 install speechRecognition
    - pip3 install PyAudio
  - The speech recognition part is using the "recognise_google" method.
 For more information on alternatives, refer to https://pypi.org/project/SpeechRecognition/.
- - The Chatbot engine is GPT-3.
+ - The chatbot engine is GPT-3.
 For more information, refer to https://openai.com/blog/openai-api/
+ - The speech output part works without an internet connection.
+For more information, refer to https://pypi.org/project/pyttsx3/

 GPT3 INFO - How to get an API key